-These Spicy Peanut Tofu Bowls are served on a bed of coconut-lime rice, with quick pickled red peppers and a delicious sweet & spicy peanut sauce.
+Spicy Peanut Tofu Bowls served on a bed of coconut-lime rice, with quick pickled red peppers.
 Perfect for easy meal prep or a quick weeknight dinner.
+(Vegetarian + Vegan)

 This recipe is one that I’ve been working on perfecting for some time now.
 And there have been loads of leftovers since Rick has declared that he doesn’t do tofu, even though I know he would really love this recipe if he gave it a chance.

-But once I perfected the recipe for these Tofu Bowls with Peanut Sauce, I was glad that I got to keep all those leftovers for myself anyway!
+But once I perfected the recipe for this Tofu with Peanut Sauce, I was glad that I got to keep all those leftovers for myself anyway!

 If you do “do tofu”, you’re going to love this Tofu with Peanut Sauce!
 Why?